rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-how-to-build-container-images-with-buildkit-jib-kaniko-and-use-azure-files-nfs-azure-container-registry-acr-and-azure-blob-storage-for-caching.md

 ## Final thoughts

 * We haven’t mentioned [Buildx Kubernetes](https://docs.docker.com/build/building/drivers/kubernetes/) driver which allows you to create multiple container builders that can be run as for example K8s ad-hoc jobs to reduce cost.
-You can even use those from for example Dev team machines.
+You can even use bilders from Dev team machines to use cloud resources.